 Aegon's investment portfolio contains, among other investments, Dutch government bonds, US Treasury, agency and state bonds, as well as other government issued securities.
 Due to the weak economic environment, especially in Europe, Aegon may incur significant investment impairments due to defaults and overall declines in the capital markets.
 Further excessive defaults or other reductions in the value of these securities and loans may have a materially adverse effect on Aegon's businesses, results of operations, cash flows and financial condition.
-The fixed income market conditions experienced through

-2014 led to recognized impairment gains on debt securities held in general account of EUR 20 million which is mainly driven by impairment reversals on RMBS in Americas (2013: EUR 71 million loss, 2012: EUR 99 million loss).
+The fixed income market conditions experienced through 2015 led to recognized impairment gains on debt securities held in general account of EUR 77 million (2014: EUR 20 million gain, 2013: EUR 71 million loss).

-Refer to note 4 of Aegon's Annual Report 2014 for a quantification of Aegon's credit risk (pages 162-179).
+Refer to note 4 of Aegon's Annual Report 2015 "Financial risks" for a quantification of Aegon's credit risk.